gaurayushi/Email-Spam-Detection-/README.md

 Step 2: Check if Python is installed
 If Python is not installed on your system, follow these steps:

-Go to the Python official website and download the latest version of Python.
+Go to the Python official website and download the latest version of Python..
 During installation, ensure you check the option to "Add Python to PATH".
 To verify if Python is installed, run: python --version